 Course date: The next programme will begin in October 2019.

 £1,950 with reductions and free funded places available for eligible participants/schools

-Target Audience: The NPQH is aimed at early years, primary and secondary colleagues who are, or are aspiring to become a headteacher with responsibility for leading across the school.
+Target Audience: The NPQH is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become a headteacher with responsibility for leading across the school.

 Facilitators: Outstanding senior leaders from the teaching school alliances

 NPQ@teachingschools is a unique partnership of teaching school alliances in the wider Bristol area with a strong track record of delivering exceptional professional development.
-As a newly designated DfE licenced provider, the Bristol Primary Teaching School Alliance has worked with our partner teaching schools to create and deliver a new and innovative senior leadership programme designed by experienced, current school leaders in order to develop the potential of the talented and motivated school leaders across our region.
+As a designated DfE licenced provider, the Bristol Primary Teaching School Alliance has worked with our partner teaching schools to create and deliver a new and innovative senior leadership programme designed by experienced, current school leaders in order to develop the potential of the talented and motivated school leaders across our region.

 National Professional Qualification for Senior Leadership: NPQH

 Who is it aimed at?
 Accredited by the Department for Education, this nationally recognised programme is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become a headteacher with responsibility for leading across a school.
 Applicants should be members of a school senior leadership team, deputy headteacher, assistant head teacher, or other relevant senior staff able to demonstrate aspects of headship.

-Starting in October 2018, the NPQH programme takes around 18 months to complete and involves:
+Programme: Starting in the autumn of 2019, the NPQH programme takes around 18 months to complete and involves: